-NB: In the event of the PAN of 20 being reached within any of the above criteria then all the applicants under that criterion will be ranked according to their distance from school and places will be offered (until the PAN of 20 is reached) to those living nearest to the school.
-We will measure the distance by a straight line ('as the crow flies').
-All straight line distances are calculated electronically by the Local Authority using data provided jointly by the Post Office and Ordnance Survey.
-The data plots the co-ordinates of each property and provides the address-point between which straight line distance is measured and reported to three decimal places.
+In the event of a tie within any of the oversubscription criteria, i.e. the Published Admissions Number (PAN) of 30 is reached within a group of applicants in any of the criteria, then all the applicants under that criterion will be ranked according to their distance from the school and places will be offered (until the PAN of 30 is reached) to those living nearest to the school.
+We will measure the distance by a straight line from the child's ordinary residence to the school.
+All straight-line distances are calculated electronically by Suffolk County Council using data provided jointly by the Post Office and Ordnance Survey.
+The data plots the co-ordinates of each property and provides the address- point between which straight line distance is measured and reported to three decimal places.
 Where there is more than one home within a single building (for example apartments) we will measure to a single point within that building irrespective of where those homes are located.

-In the unlikely event of two or more applicants living the same distance and competing for a single place, lots will be drawn by someone independent of the school to determine the successful applicant.
+In the unlikely event of two or more applicants living the same distance from the school and competing for a single place, lots will be drawn by someone independent of the school to determine the successful applicant.

-Definitions:
+Definitions

-- Sibling is defined as brothers or sisters living at the same address including adopted children, step-brothers, step-sisters and children in foster care within a family unit. - The applicant must be the parent or legal guardian of the child for whom admission is sought.
+Sibling: is defined as brothers or sisters living at the same address including adopted children, stepbrothers, step-sisters and children in foster care within a family unit.

-By ordinarily resident we mean the place where your child usually lives.
+Ordinarily resident By ordinarily resident we mean the place where your child usually lives.
 We consider this to be where they sleep overnight.
 We may need proof of this address.
 If you use another address to give the impression that your child lives at a different address to where they are ordinarily resident, such as a second home or a grandparent's address, so that you have a higher priority for a place at that school; we consider this to be a fraudulent application.
 Where a child lives at two or more addresses, each for part of the week, the address at which the child is ordinarily resident will be considered to be the address that the child lives at for most of the week (excluding weekends and school holidays).
 Separate evidence in writing from each parent or carer must be provided to confirm the child's living arrangements at the time of application.